How to find unique strings or objects using Java stream API

 Remove Duplicates from Objects

-Now we will see how to remove duplicates from objects.
-We need to make the object unique by a particular attribute of the object.
+Now you will see how to remove duplicates from objects.
+You need to make the object unique by a particular attribute of the object.
 So let’s create a class User that will have below attributes or properties:

 protected static class User {